 If you don’t like presenting and you’ve become nervous or anxious about it then the adrenaline will come and can cause the shakes.
 Once adrenaline is present in the body you need to use it up as fast as possible (where appropriate) and use temporary techniques to control your nerves and reduce the production of any more.

 If you are able to, exercise before the presentation because this will use up some adrenaline.
-You don’t want to jog around the lecture theatre though so if you are already in the venue here are some tips to reduce shaking when public speaking:
+But you don’t want to jog around in the space in which you are presenting, so here are some tips to reduce shaking when public speaking:

 A. Slow and deep breathing can be very helpful for calming down your mind, body and heart rate.
 Learn to relax your breathing – try this out!